CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Introduction

 We present \textsc{CheeseBench}, a benchmark suite of nine environments spanning six cognitive dimensions (\Cref{tab:environments}).
 Each environment implements a published rodent protocol as a gridworld rendered as ASCII text (\Cref{fig:environments}).
 Three rendering modes are available (ASCII top-down, egocentric, and pseudo-3D first-person), with ASCII top-down used as the default for all experiments.
 The agent receives a single unified system prompt identical across all tasks, with no task-specific instructions, hints, or reward shaping.
 It must discover the goal, form a strategy, and improve over repeated trials, just as a rodent placed in an unfamiliar apparatus would.
 The primary goal of CheeseBench is to evaluate how well current LLM agent configurations perform on procedural discovery under a unified blind protocol; the rodent data serve as approximate biological reference points rather than strict competitive baselines.

-Our contributions are: \begin{enumerate} \item A benchmark suite of 9 behavioral neuroscience paradigms with approximate rodent reference values, covering 6 cognitive dimensions. \item A systematic evaluation of 6 open-weight LLMs (3B to 72B) on ASCII text input, characterizing the agent-plus-interface system and showing that even the best configuration falls well short of approximate rodent reference values. \item Ablation studies showing that longer context hurts, chain-of-thought hurts, and the advantage of visual input over ASCII text is scale-dependent. \end{enumerate}
+Our contributions are: \begin{enumerate} \item A benchmark suite of 9 behavioral neuroscience paradigms with approximate rodent reference values, covering 6 cognitive dimensions, released as an installable package (\texttt{pip install cheesebench}) with a public live leaderboard. \item A systematic evaluation of 13~LLMs --- six open-weight (3B--72B) and seven frontier proprietary models --- under a unified zero-shot ASCII protocol, showing that open-weight models plateau well below rodent references while frontier models match or exceed them. \item Ablation studies on the open-weight reference model showing that longer context hurts, chain-of-thought hurts, and the advantage of visual input over ASCII text is scale-dependent. \end{enumerate}